TheDataStation/solo/README.md

    ```   bash
    ./run_demo.sh 8080
    ```
    Where 8080 is the network port.
+You can use other port (e.g. 8086) if it is used by other application.
    If "./start_demo.sh" is run on the local machine, follow the instruction on the console and copy/paste the URL (starting with  http://localhost ...) into your browser.